-Planned: 6th internation conference on watermarks in digital collections (Bernstein meeting) in Fabriano (Italy), May 2022
+Planned: 7th internation conference on watermarks in digital collections (Bernstein meeting) in Verona (Italy), September 6-8, 2023

-Dutch language added to the portal.
-The portal now supports 10 languages: English, German, French,
+The portal supports 10 languages: English, German, French,

 > Bernstein book (Spanish, 165 pages), 2011